aws-samples/data-and-ml-governance-workshop/module-3/sagemaker-projects-portfolio/README.md

 # SageMaker Projects Portfolio Set Up

-this portfolio will contain the coorporate Sagemaker Projects products to be used by the ML teams to accelerate their ML models development while compliying with the organization´s best practices.
+this portfolio will contain the Sagemaker Projects products to be used by the ML teams to accelerate their ML models development while complying with the organization´s best practices.

 ## Prerriquistes

-- We assume a role with required permissions and appropiate access has been set up to access the ML Shared Services Infra account from the AWS CLI.
+- We assume a role with required permissions and appropriate access has been set up to access the ML Shared Services Infra account from the AWS CLI.
 More information on this can be found on [Configure the AWS CLI to use AWS IAM Identity Center](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html) and [Use an IAM Role in the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html)

 ## Account access

-For cdk deployment you will need the "target account id" and "target region" where you want to deploy the portoflios, we recommend this to be your ML Shared Services Account.
+For cdk deployment you will need the "target account id" and "target region" where you want to deploy the portfolios, we recommend this to be your ML Shared Services Account.

 To find the "target account id", click the account information on the top right corner of the console page.
 The 12-digit number after "Account ID" is the target account id.

 ![Target Account ID](diagrams/setup-ml-engineering-service-catalog-portfolios/setup-ml-engineering-service-catalog-portfolios-2.png)

-On the left side of the account id, click the region name, and copy the region, which should have the format of <country code>-<region>-<number>, such as "us-east-1".
+On the left side of the account id, click the region name, and copy the region, which should have the format of \<country code\>-\<region\>-\<number\>, such as "us-east-1".

 ![Target Account Region](diagrams/setup-ml-engineering-service-catalog-portfolios/setup-ml-engineering-service-catalog-portfolios-3.png)

 Use the following command to find "target account profile".
 For example, mine is called "default".

 ```bash
 aws configure list-profiles
 ```

 ![Profile](diagrams/setup-ml-engineering-service-catalog-portfolios/setup-ml-engineering-service-catalog-portfolios-4.png)